-- (13) According to a Schedule 13D/A filed with the SEC on December 31, 2012, each of Electrum, The Electrum Group, Electrum Global Holdings LP, TEG Global GP Ltd, Leopard Holdings LLC and GRAT Holdings LLC have shared voting and dispositive power over 79,569,479 Common Shares.
-In addition, GRAT Holdings LLC has sole voting and dispositive power over 5,000,000 Common Shares.
-Electrum Global Holdings LP is the owner of all limited partnership interests of Electrum and all of the equity interests of Electrum Strategic Management LLC, the general partner of Electrum.
-TEG Global GP Ltd is the sole general partner of, and The Electrum Group is the investment adviser to, Electrum Global Holdings LP.
-The Electrum Group possesses voting and investment power with respect to assets of Electrum, including indirect investment discretion with respect to the Common Shares held by Electrum.
-GRAT Holdings LLC indirectly controls Electrum through Leopard Holdings LLC.
-The address listed in such filing of Leopard Holdings LLC and GRAT Holdings LLC is 535 Madison Avenue, 12th Floor, New York, New York 10022 and the address listed in such filing of the Electrum Group, Electrum Group, Electrum Global Holdings LP and TEG Global GP Ltd is 700 Madison Ave., 5th Floor, New York, New York 10065.
-Thomas Kaplan, Chairman of the Board of Directors of the Company, is also Chairman and Chief Executive Officer of The Electrum Group.
-Mr. Kaplan disclaims beneficial ownership in the Electrum shares except to the extent of a minor pecuniary interest. - (14) According to a Schedule 13G/A filed with the SEC on February 9, 2023, FMR LLC has sole voting power over 24,140,076 of the shares and sole dispositive power over 24,142,055 of the shares.
+- (13) According to a Schedule 13G/A filed with the SEC on February 9, 2024, FMR LLC has sole voting power over 23,754,009 shares and sole dispositive power over 23,754,009 shares.
+Abigail P. Johnson is a Director, the Chairman and the Chief Executive Officer of FMR LLC.
+Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
+The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
+Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
 Various persons have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, the shares.
-No one other person's interest in the shares is more than 5% of the outstanding shares of the Company. - (15) According to a Schedule 13G/A filed with the SEC on February 16, 2021, Paulson & Co.
-Inc. has sole voting and dispositive power over all such shares. - (16) According to a Schedule 13G/A filed with the SEC on February 1, 2023, BlackRock, Inc. has sole voting power over 20,102,823 of the shares and sole dispositive power over 20,670,060 of the shares.
+No one other person's interest in the shares is more than 5% of the outstanding shares of the Company. - (14) According to a Schedule 13G/A filed with the SEC on February 14, 2024, Paulson & Co.
+Inc. has sole voting and dispositive power over all such shares. - (15) According to a Schedule 13G/A filed with the SEC on February 9, 2024, BlackRock, Inc. has sole voting power over 19,635,165 of the shares and sole dispositive power over 20,248,939 of the shares.
 Various persons have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of the shares.
-No one other person's interest in the shares is more than 5% of the outstanding shares of the Company. - (17) According to a Schedule 13G filed with the SEC on February 9, 2023, First Eagle Investment Management, LLC has sole voting and dispositive power over all such shares. - \ Percentage of Common Shares beneficially owned or over which control or direction is exercised is less than 1%.
+No one other person's interest in the shares is more than 5% of the outstanding shares of the Company. - (16) According to a Schedule 13G filed with the SEC on February 9, 2024, First Eagle Investment Management, LLC has sole voting and dispositive power over all such shares. - \ Percentage of Common Shares beneficially owned or over which control or direction is exercised is less than 1%.

-As of March 10, 2023, there were approximately 584 registered holders of the Company's Common Shares.
+As of March 6, 2024, there were approximately 557 registered holders of the Company's Common Shares.